svenboertjens/cmsgpack/USAGE.md

 Both functions are allowed to throw exceptions.
 These will be handled properly, and the serialization process will be stopped so that the exception can be thrown.

-This is an example of how it might look for a `complex` object:
+Here is an example of how it might look for a `complex` object:

 ```python
 # The function for encoding a `complex` object